 Fortunately at the Universal Motorcycle Training we have a Module 1 test circuit laid out for you to train on.
 We also use a speed gun to aid training.

-After completing your Module 1 training you will be fully prepared for your test and your instructor will accompany you to the local MPTC (DVSA Test Centre) to take the Module 1 practical test.
+After completing your Module 1 training for the A2 Restricted Bike Licence you will be fully prepared for your test and your instructor will accompany you to the local MPTC (DVSA Test Centre) to take the Module 1 practical test.

 This test consists of a 40 minutes road ride.
 At the start of the test the examiner will brief you.
 You will have an eye-sight test and be asked a number of safety questions before being given a final briefing.
 The rest of the test will be conducted on the road.

-Module 2 training will totally prepare you for all aspects of the test and will be conducted on the road.
+The Module 2 training for the A2 Restricted Motorcycle Licence will totally prepare you for all aspects of the test and will be conducted on the road.
 The training will culminate in your instructor taking you to the local MPTC (DVSA Test Centre) to take the Module 2 practical test.

 Within the 40 minutes road ride test, there will an independent riding section of the test, which will last approximately 10 minutes.